icon

 Flexibility

 Great wedding DJs understand how to adapt to the situation at hand.
-No matter how much you plan before-hand, there will always be a few game-time decisions.
-Bringing extra extension cords and power strips is a great precautionary measure because venues don’t always have many outlets to use.
+No matter how much you plan beforehand, there will always be a few game-time decisions.
+Bringing extra extension cords and power strips is a great precaution because venues don’t always have many outlets to use.

 Bringing a table is another smart precautionary measure.
-Sometimes venues promise you can use theirs, only to find they lent it to someone else the day of the wedding, or you have to change rooms last-minute.
+Sometimes venues promise you can use theirs, only to find they lent it to someone else the day of the wedding, or you have to change rooms at the last minute.

 Punctuality